Picking a Birth Center Location

 Many permits take time for city committee meetings to get approved.

-Having a lease to own offer in place is easier for starting office visits while finding out if building is allowed to be your dream birth center.
-The initial costs for birth center is drastically cut with a lease to own contract with owner.
-When a property owner is motivated, there are many creative ways to start your business and cash flow while renovation of birth rooms is occurring.
+Having a lease-to-own offer in place is easier to start office visits while finding out if the building is allowed to be your dream birth center.
+The initial costs for the birth center are drastically cut with a lease-to-own contract with the owner.
+When a property owner is motivated, there are many creative ways to start your business and generate cash flow while renovating birth rooms.

 There are lots of things to think about when starting a birth center practice.
-I can’t stress enough the importance of planning, prepping, consulting experts in the field, and creating a stellar business plan.
-The chances of your birth center staying around for generations will increase dramatically with taking the right steps in the beginning.
-Be part of the monumental change happening in area with birth centers opening across the country daily!
+I can’t stress enough the importance of planning, preparing, consulting experts in the field, and creating a stellar business plan.
+The chances of your birth center staying around for generations will increase dramatically with the right steps taken in the beginning.
+Be part of the monumental change happening in the area with birth centers opening across the country daily!

 Check out our teachable course on how to to run a successful birth center practice